Skip to content

 33. Percentage of supply traceable to mill level?

-The company reports that 100% of its CPO and PKO supply is traceable to the mill.
+The company reports that 100% of its CPO and PKO supply is traceable to the mill since 2019.
 Additionally, 'FGV Kernel Products Sdn Bhd- Kilang Isi Sawit Pandamaran' and 'FGV Kernel Products Sdn.
-Bhd. - Kilang Isi Sawit Pasir Gudang' have RSPO SCC under SG.
+Bhd.
+Kilang Isi Sawit Pasir Gudang' have RSPO segregated supply chain certification.
+This is also externally verified by Control Union.

 34. Time-bound commitment to achieve 100% traceability to plantation level?